Go Home

 Iaido instructors are ranked sandan or above.

-• Michael Boeder (he, him), sandan in Iaido
+• Michael Boeder (he, him), Head Instructor, sandan in Iaido

 Karate instructors are ranked nidan or above.